AKROGIS/Park-Observer/Park Observer/Documentation/Adding ArcGIS.md

 Xcode 12.3 or higher requires a format for the SDK that was not adopted until 100.10.0, therefore the
 [build instructions](https://developers.arcgis.com/ios/reference/release-notes/#breaking-api-changess)
 changed at version 100.10.0.

 This was last updated for version 100.10.0 on 2021-02-08.
 Instructions for previous versions are in the earlier versions of this document (see the commit history).

-1) Download the SDK from https://developers.arcgis.com/ios.
+1) Download the SDK from <https://developers.arcgis.com/ios>.
+You will need to sign in with a free esri account to access the download page.
 Run the installer.
 This will install the ArcGIS framework under `${HOME}/Library/ArcGIS/`.
 You can support multiple versions by renaming the last folder with the version number and using